Do You Have to Pay to Adopt a Child?

 The short answer is, yes.
 You do have to pay to adopt.
 What you are paying for, and how much you pay, depends on a number of factors.
 The type of adoption you pursue, the adoption professional you choose to work with and the unique details of your adoption situation will all impact what paying for adoption means for you.

 This can be a difficult topic to discuss for multiple reasons.
 First, it can make people feel uncomfortable.
 We’ll dive into why that is later on.
 Second, the detailed answer to the question, “How much do you have to pay for adoption?” will depend on your unique adoption situation.
-To have a more detailed discussion with an adoption professional about paying to adopt, you can call 1-800-ADOPTION at any time.
+To have a more detailed discussion with an adoption professional about paying to adopt, you can request free information here.

 In the meantime, let’s go over the important facts about paying for adoption.